Boulders Beach

 Boulders Beach is a sheltered beach made up of inlets between granite boulders, from which the name originated.
-It is located on the Cape Peninsula, in Simon's Town, a suburb of Cape Town in the Western Cape province of South Africa.
+It is located on the Cape Peninsula, in Simon's Town, in the southern region of Cape Town, South Africa.
 It is also commonly known as Boulders Bay.

-It is a popular tourist spot because of a colony of African penguins which settled there in 1982.
+The beach is a popular tourist spot because of a colony of the endemic and critically endangered African penguins which settled there in 1982.
 Boulders Beach forms part of the Table Mountain National Park.

-These African penguins are only found on the coastlines of Southern Africa (South Africa & Namibia).
-These penguins are currently on the verge of extinction.
-As a result, the penguins are under the protection of the Cape Nature Conservation.